-Decide whether a CGT event has happened
+STEP 1 Decide whether a CGT event has happened

-CGT events are the different types of transactions or events which attract CGT.
-A CGT event has happened if you have sold (or otherwise disposed of) your shares or units or other assets during 2002-03.
+CGT events are the different types of transactions or events which may result in a capital gain or capital loss.
+A CGT event has happened if you have sold (or otherwise disposed of) your shares or units or other assets during 2003-04.
 Certain assets, such as a motor vehicle and assets acquired before 20 September 1985, are disregarded.